sbstn-0x2a/ha_froeling_modbus/README.md

 ## 🔁 Boiler remote control (registers 48001–48046)

-Besides the ordinary parameters the controller offers an **external setpoint mode**: flow setpoint and enable flag per heating circuit plus the DHW setpoint (registers 48001–48046).
+Besides the ordinary parameters the controller offers an **external setpointmode**: flow setpoint and enable flag per heating circuit plus the DHW setpoint (registers 48001–48046).
 It behaves unlike anything else in this integration, so the related entities ("Enable (remote control)", "Flow setpoint (remote control)", "Setpoint (remote control)") are **disabled by default**.

 Measured on the device (SP Dual Compact, 2026-09-09):

 * **A single write** to any of these registers activates the external setpoints **for all heating circuits and DHW tanks at once**, using whatever the other registers currently hold.
 Writing only the DHW setpoint also puts the heating circuits onto their remote values.
 * If **more than two minutes** pass without another write, the controller falls back to its own regulation.
 The entity in Home Assistant keeps showing the written value anyway.
 * Toggling again **within ten minutes** is rejected by the controller (the integration now reports that as an error) but still keeps the external mode alive for another two minutes.

 For everyday needs (setback a circuit, change the DHW setpoint) the **operating mode** and the ordinary parameters are the right tools; they act permanently.
 A proper implementation with cyclic rewriting is planned as an optional feature.

 ## 🌐 Translations